LeanneCodes/console-finances/README.md

 # Console Finances

-Using pure Javascript to parse through a dataset and analyse the following:
+Using pure JavaScript to parse through a dataset and analyse the following:
 1. The total number of months included in the dataset.
 2. The net total amount of Profit/Losses over the entire period.
 3. The average of the changes in Profit/Losses over the entire period.